 - There is 51 staff in the sewing department.
-It can take them up to 40 working hours to make a single pirate hat
+It can take them up to 40 working hours to make a single pirate hat.

 - The Animatronics department can take up to 6 weeks to upgrade, repair and reskin a pirate.
 There are 100 pieces just for the mandible to function

-- Each robot can cost somewhere between 150,000 – 300,000euro
+- Each robot can cost somewhere between 150,000 – 300,000 euros.

-- They complete 10,000 restorations per year
+- 10,000 restorations are completed per year.

-- There are 150 firefighters on site at all times, 6 of whom are female.
+- There are 150 firefighters on-site at all times, 6 of whom are female.
 They are specialized in high-elevation rescues.
 They aid roughly 1600 injuries per year.

 - Leslie has been playing Annie Oakley since the show debuted.